What can I use instead of grass for my lawn?

 My favourite, alternative grass because of the texture of leaf, is the dwarf mono grass, Ophiopogon planiscapus, ‘Minor.’
 It’s tufts of strappy green leaves grow easily in sun or shade provided it’s not too frequently trodden down.

 Perhaps one of the best alternative lawn ideas is to create a wildflower meadow with a path mown through.
 There are many different varieties of wildflower meadow seed mixes available to suit all conditions.
+We found this article on Which useful to distinguish between the various suppliers here.
 They can be tricky to establish but once you’ve got the hang of it, a wildflower meadow is not only a thing of beauty, great for wildlife, and, low maintenance.
 For more information on how to create a wildflower meadow, checkout this article.

 If you’re based in Oxfordshire or surrounding counties, get in touch today to find out more about our services in garden design, garden maintenance, and garden clearance.